COVID tests in short supply as Dane County pharmacies grapple with skyrocketing demand

 ‘It’s understandable’

-Forward Pharmacy's Cottage Grove location was handling a similar situation Tuesday — dozens of vehicles lined up outside the business full of passengers waiting to receive their coronavirus test.
+Forward Pharmacy’s Cottage Grove location was handling a similar situation Tuesday — dozens of vehicles lined up outside the business, which were full of passengers waiting to receive their coronavirus test.

-The business, which also has spaces in McFarland, Deerfield and surrounding counties, is averaging 300 coronavirus tests a day.
+The pharmacy, which also has spaces in McFarland, Deerfield and surrounding counties, is averaging 300 coronavirus tests a day.

 “Three major wholesalers that supply a good chunk of the country ... we use one of the three ... they are completely out (of at-home tests) and they’ve been limiting supply for the last three months,” said pharmacist Matthew Mabie, adding Forward Pharmacy has only been allowed to receive eight tests a month.
 “We’ve gone to the secondary market to try and find tests.”